 Grading open-ended responses is a complex and essential process in education, recruitment, and training.
-By automating this task, organizations can significantly reduce manual workload while ensuring more objective, standardized, and consistent evaluation outcomes.
+With AI-powered answer evaluation, organizations can significantly reduce manual workload while ensuring more objective, standardized, and consistent scoring.

 According to a study from the University of Surrey, an AI-powered grading tool has the potential to revolutionize assessment, offering up to 80% time savings and full consistency in grading.